CrowdHailer/just-job/README.md

 ###### Requirements
 - fetch a todo list by its name
-- check a task has been deleted
+- check a task has been removed

 ###### Steps
 1. Failing interactor test